 The next couple of years thereafter, Richard helped me with two money-raising Gong Shows (Ed Conroy was one of our Celebrity Judges at the first one).
 He never balked at lending support to people he liked.
 Later we had an auction for the American Cancer Society at the Greenbelt Town Center.
 Of course, the idea of an auction for charity was conceived with Richard’s hobby in mind.
 When the event took place, he was in his glory; “Who’ll Gimme Fivin'” all over the place.
 Richard was the show, and what a show he was.

 My job at the U of MD ended in 1979, and I moved from Greenbelt in 1980.
 For a little more than a decade, Richard and I sort of lost track of each other.
 We talked on the phone a couple of times and I stopped in to see him once, while in College Park on business.
 That was about the extent of our “keeping up.”
-Then in 1991, I organized an auction for the American Heart Association of Carroll County.
-If you have an auction, who do you call?
-Richard Rose!
-He jumped at the opportunity.
+Then in 1991, I organized an auction for the

 In downtown Sykesville, Richard occupied the gazebo in the picture and the audience lined the street.
 “Who’ll gimme five?
 Who’ll gimme five dolla?
 Who will give me five dolla, five dolla?
 Gotta five dolla.
 Who’ll gimme six?
 Who’ll gimme six dolla?
 Who’ll gimme six dolla, six dolla?
 A six dolla, six dolla?
 Gotta a six dolla, six dolla.
 Who’ll gimme seven?”
 And on it went.
 Richard was smiling and chattering, and the audience loved him.